 There's still not a week that goes by that Liz and I don't talk about a movie, an album, a book or an art exhibit -- and grow closer because of it.
 We've learned about each other's limits through the stuff we've disagreed on (Salvador Dalí in general; The Goat (Or, Who is Sylvia?) at ACT) and we've had several-hours-long debates over the very meaning of love and why we each process it differently (The Time Traveler's Wife, the Spike Jonze film Her).
 We've split in two over Matthew Barney, and come back together through Beyoncé.
 We still think Jeff Koons is a schmuck.

 But as the years go on, life gets in the way, and we don't get out as much as we used to.
 Part of that is because I've got a new girl to take out now.
-She's 8, she's in the third grade, and she's clearly got the same genes as her parents.
+She's 8, she's in the third grade, and she's clearly got the same genes as her mom and dad.
 She's seen a ton of live music, from the San Francisco Symphony to Nicki Minaj.
 She's been to the de Young, and BAMPFA, and the Grand Lake Theater.
 She's met some of her favorite authors at bookstore appearances, and can easily spend an hour digging through photocopied mini-zines at comic fairs.

 “What in the heck,” my daughter asked, pointing at the sculpture, “is the purpose of this being here?!”